 - Put a lid on it, and give it a good shake every now and again

 - Strain after 3-6 weeks and label clearly (date, herb, type of alcohol)

 Now, tinctures are potent!
 When you take tinctures, please do a lot of research if you are dosing yourself, or find a practiced herbalist to give you guidance.
 Some tinctures, such as poke root or teasel, only need a couple of drops per day to be effective and more than that can cause you harm.

 Elixirs are the sweetened version of those alcohol-expressed medicines.
 I tend to make “sipping” elixirs out of the more tasty herb tinctures.
-These can almost cross the line into cordials, which while they may have medicinal benefits, are mostly just for pleasure.
+These can almost cross the line into cordials, which while they may have medicinal benefits, are mostly just for pleasure as far as my definitions go.
 The sharp tang of elderberry cordial is lovely, but I try to save it for when I’m feeling sick.
 To use an elixir, just pour a bit into your hot tea, or into a brandy snifter to sip on for a while.

 Then there are the less-than-tasty herbal medicines…adding sweetener to the more bitter or astringent herb tinctures can make ingesting them a more palatable experience, especially with kids.
 Valerian and Horehound are good examples of herbs that can use a splash of honey to cut their bitter strength!